 The resistance against the backstop is due of course to the fact that it would englobe the whole of the UK in a single custom area with the EU, for the sole scope of avoiding the hard border in Ireland and ensuring that Northern Ireland remains fully aligned with the EU.

-We submit that a different solution could be envisaged, that ensures free trade with no-controls within Ireland, without tying the whole of the UK to the EU custom territory’s regulations, while respecting the basic parameters of not breaching the unity of the UK market on the one hand, and of the EU custom territory and single market on the other hand3Such a solution could be agreed in an additional protocol to the Withdrawal Agreement, to enter into force if no alternative agreement is concluded before a certain data ( timely before the end of the TP to enter into force at its end) or as a separate agreement, see for this technique the proposal by prof. Kenneth Armstrong, An “Implementation protocol” to Unblock the Brexit Process, Discussion Paper, Univ. of Cambridge, 19 February 2019.
+We submit that a different solution could be envisaged, that ensures free trade with no-controls within Ireland, without tying the whole of the UK to the EU custom territory’s regulations, while respecting the basic parameters of not breaching the unity of the UK market on the one hand, and of the EU custom territory and single market on the other hand[mfn]Such a solution could be agreed in an additional protocol to the Withdrawal Agreement, to enter into force if no alternative agreement is concluded before a certain data ( timely before the end of the TP to enter into force at its end) or as a separate agreement, see for this technique the proposal by prof. Kenneth Armstrong, An “Implementation protocol” to Unblock the Brexit Process, Discussion Paper, Univ. of Cambridge, 19 February 2019[/mfn].